 Continued education is crucial for yoga teachers.
 It is during these moments in which you revert to the role of student where most inspiration can be found, causing your teaching to develop.
 You will find the best way to overcome professional doubts is to commit to furthering your training as a yoga teacher.

-You may struggle to find students
+You cannot find new students

 Building up a strong, reliable client base is a process that can take years.
 When students first graduate they often do not have a huge profile with which to reach out to yoga studios.
 Even those graduates who do initially obtain a regular class may notice a fallout or “stagnancy” after the first few months.
 Without having established a name for yourself in the industry it becomes difficult to attract new clients and foster customer loyalty.